Pro777/freeverse/hopkins-gerard-manley/at-the-wedding-march.md

 With lissome scions, sweet scions,
 Out of hallowed bodies bred.

-Each be other’s comfort kind:
+Each be other's comfort kind:
 Déep, déeper than divined,
 Divine charity, dear charity,
 Fast you ever, fast bind.